Skip to main content

 2

-A stakeholder gives you a vague requirement: "make the dashboard better."
-What do you do?
+A senior stakeholder says "just make the dashboard better."
+What do you do before writing any requirements?

 What to listen for